learn-co-curriculum/instant-datascience/README.md

 ### Summary

-In the first twenty lessons, we will cover these topics and more.
 Hopefully, in this section you can see that even with just a bit of knowledge we can really put code to use.
 It may have seemed like a lot of work, but the work was in the learning, not the code.

 All of the code written so far was really just six lines of code plus another 8 lines to plot our chart, giving us a grand total of a mere 14 lines of code!

-These next sections will go through each of the topics we introduced in this lesson, so that we can begin use the tools above to explore information with code.
+In the following sections, we will cover the topics we introduced in this lesson and more, so that we can begin use the tools above to explore information with code.